-Another strategy for launching a book as a bestseller is to drop the price of a different book (to as low as you can), such as the previous book in a series or a connected standalone, to drive a high volume of follow-on sales to the preorder or new release.
+Another strategy for launching a book as a bestseller is to drop the price of a different book (to as low as you can), such as the previous book in a series, a connected standalone, or a prequel, to drive a high volume of follow-on sales to the preorder or new release.

 - Updated the back matter of Cocky Prince to advertise Tempting Levi